slushie0/qolify/README.md

 Right now qolify is in its infancy and doesn't have many features, but that should change over time

 ## Features
-- Zoom with scrolling (Configurable keybind)
+- Smooth zoom with scrolling (Configurable keybind)
 - Hotkey labels (Displays your keybinding on each hotbar slot)
 - Fullbright (With keybind toggle)
 - Status effect timers